flipxcrsp/flipxcrsp/README.md

 I don't believe you need to fit a certain mold to get into tech.

-This page is my way of bridging technical curiosity & business thinking without drowning in jargon or artificial polish.
+This page is my way of bridging technical curiosity & business thinking without drowning in jargon or artificial 💩.

 ---